ulampinoy/ulampinoy-atbp/videos/corned-beef.md

 ## Procedure
 1. In the pressure cooker pot, put the beef cuts, all the spices (nutmeg, onion powder, garlic powder) and salt.
 Add in water and mix it a bit.
 2. Cover and secure the lid.
 Bring the heat to high until steam starts to come out then reduce heat to medium.
 Pressure cook for 45 minutes to 1 hour.
 3. Turn off heat and release pressure.
 Open the lid carefully.
-Use two forks pull apart the meat.
+Use two forks to pull apart the meat.

 ![Corned beef recently cooked in a pressure cooker pot](/static/images/corned-beef-pot.jpg)